MovindiM/Lead-Acid-Battery-Charger/README.md

 # Lead-Acid-Battery-Charger
-Academic project  at Department of Electronic and Telecommunication Engineering, University of Moratuwa
+Academic team project  at Department of Electronic and Telecommunication Engineering, University of Moratuwa